How To Deal With Water In Basement After Rain March 12, 2019 – Posted in: Blog

 You might wonder though – what causes water problems in the basement?

 Flood.
 Needless to say, basements are prone to flooding since they are the lowest part of a house.
-If you live in a flood-prone area, one of the best things you can do to protect your property is to apply some flood control methods, such as raising your home on stilts, installing foundation vents or a sump pump, applying coatings and sealants on your basement walls, and installing check valves on your pipes.
+If you live in a flood-prone area, one of the things you can do to protect your property is to apply some flood control methods, such as raising your home on stilts, installing foundation vents or a sump pump, applying coatings and sealants on your basement walls, and installing check valves on your pipes.

 Water Seepage.
 Water can seep through cracks in your walls as well as other porous materials.
 There are two types of wall cracks – horizontal and vertical.
 The former is more serious as it is caused by pressure against the walls.
 If you see stains on your basement walls or floors whenever it rains, it’s an indication of water seepage.